FAS Research Computing - Notice history

 SLURM Scheduler - Cannon - Operational

-Cannon Compute Cluster (Holyoke) - Degraded performance
+Cannon Compute Cluster (Holyoke) - Operational

 Boston Compute Nodes - Operational